E-ISSN: 1308-5263

 Title: The title should provide important information regarding the manuscript’s content.
 The title must specify that the study is a cohort study, cross-sectional study, case control study, or randomized study (i.e. Cao GY, Li KX, Jin PF, Yue XY, Yang C, Hu X. Comparative bioavailability of ferrous succinate tablet formulations without correction for baseline circadian changes in iron concentration in healthy Chinese male subjects: A single-dose, randomized, 2-period crossover study.
 Clin Ther.
 2011; 33: 2054-2059).

-The title page should include the authors’ names, degrees, and institutional/professional affiliations, a short title, abbreviations, keywords, financial disclosure statement, and conflict of interest statement.
+The title page should include the authors’ names, degrees, and institutional/professional affiliations and a short title, abbreviations, keywords, financial disclosure statement, and conflict of interest statement.
 If a manuscript includes authors from more than one institution, each author’s name should be followed by a superscript number that corresponds to their institution, which is listed separately.
 Please provide contact information for the corresponding author, including name, e-mail address, and telephone and fax numbers.

 Important Notice: The title page should be submitted separately.